-- Present your version of the facts, without defaming anyone ( that is, stating incorrect facts about them)
+- Present your version of the facts, without defaming anyone (that is, making false statements about them)

 When the credit bureau transmits personal information contained in your credit report to third parties (for example, a bank) it must include this explanatory note, so that the recipient will be informed of the disagreement.